lltr/home-cluster/README.md

 ├─📁 bootstrap     # Flux installation
-├─📁 flux          # Main Flux configuration of repository ├─📁 core          # Core applications deployed into the cluster grouped by namespace └─📁 apps          # Apps deployed after core into the cluster grouped by namespace
+├─📁 flux          # Main Flux configuration of repository ├─📁 core          # Core applications deployed into the cluster grouped by namespace ├─📁 apps          # Apps deployed after core into the cluster grouped by namespace └─📁 archive       # Archived applications
 ```

 ---